top of page

 Has Australia Adopted the Singh Thatta Technique?

-As far as we know, the Singh Thatta Technique has been adopted by NSW, WA and SA for healthcare workers and clinical students only.
+As far as we know, the Singh Thatta Technique has been adopted by Victoria, NSW, WA and SA for healthcare workers and clinical students only.

 The Australian Institute of Australia's RESP-FIT program does not support the use of this technique.
 You can read their position statement here.